kstephens/qreport/README.md

 ## Example:

 We have users that write articles.
-Generate a report named "users_no_article" of all users that have written an article in N days:
+Generate a report named "users_with_articles" of all users that have written an article in N days:

     SELECT
         u.id AS "user_id"